WolfeComputerServices/Edio/README.md

 Ideas for future enhancement:

   + Add ability to propigate to Google gmail (and possibly others).
 The work is started as it generats iCal format for events already.

+# openHAB

+I've developed an openHAB binding to work with this API for automating tasks requiring knowledge of school status, student overdue assignments, etc. You can find it in my <a href='https://github.com/WolfeComputerServices/openhab-binding-ccaedio'>CCA Edio openHAB repository</a>.